Dale's Collected Quips

 - I haven't met any perfect human beings but rather find those who put other people on pedestals and those who put themselves on pedestals to be about equal in folly.
 Egos are like any other weighty object: what goes up must come down.

-- When using the term "intelligence" in conjunction with the phrase "human being" or homo "sapiens", it may be safer to reserve comparatives for such things as door knobs, vegetables, and insects.
+- When using the term "intelligence" in conjunction with the phrase "human being" or "homo sapiens", it may be safer to reserve comparatives for such things as door knobs, vegetables, and insects.
 I wouldn't risk a comparison to a bird or a mammal.

 - No one is smart enough to solve the world; and therefore the